Psychology Research Projects

 This project aims to understand the Home Mathematics Environment (HME) and its impact on early mathematical development in low-to-middle income countries (i.e. Cuba and Mexico).

-UU Student Wellbeing Study
+The Ulster University Student Wellbeing Study

 This longitudinal project aims to examine and monitor risk and protective factors for mental health problems and wellbeing in the student population at Ulster University.